scottfabini/machine-learning-perceptron/2_multi-layer/README.md

 ## Synopsis

-Machine Learning using a perceptron with 784 inputs (corresponding to 28x28 image from MNIST dataset) and 10 output classifiers (corresponding to digits 0-9).
+Machine Learning using a multi-layer neural network with 784 inputs (corresponding to 28x28 image from MNIST dataset) and 10 output classifiers (corresponding to digits 0-9).